 Both my own and my husband's careers took us all over Southeast Asia and finally to the USA before settling back in England in 2008.
 I began to study formal garden design in earnest under the tutelage of the highly talented designer, Sue Gibson, who imbued in me the vital aesthetic relating to a 'sense of place'.
 No project will ever succeed unless the inter-relationships that exist between structure and nature are able to co-exist in harmony.

 Apart from gardens, my other passion is languages.
-In addition to several European languages, I speak Hindi, Bahasa Indonesia, Mandarin and Thai, each one infusing my sense of design in its own way.
+In addition to several European languages, I speak Hindi, Bahasa Indonesia, Mandarin and Thai, each one in its own way, infusing every project I undertake.